TamaraMayer/osue_exercise1/README.md

 You can find A. Typical's work in src/drm.h and src/drm.cpp.
 I think Cohn also left some sour comment in main.cpp, perhaps it can help.
 It seems A. Typical is coming from a C background and only partially adopted C++ practices.

+Can you give suggestions on how to improve this?

+## 2. Memory issues

+B. Bellic was responsible for the game logic.
+The testers found that the game sucks up lots of memory after just 20 hours of gaming.
+Might be a memory leak or some similar issue.
+So please check src/game.h and src/game.cpp if there is some issue with the game logic that could lead to memory usage going up over time (Hint: check elements that are created and destroyed over the game lifetime).

+Could you suggest quick fixes or the problems you encounter and ideally also general architecture improvements to avoid such issues in future?